 Queen Iyoba Idia

-Was another famous woman in the Benin Empire.
+Queen Iyoba Idia was another famous nigerian feminist in the Benin Empire.
 She fought for her son right to the throne and redefined the political and economic structure of the Benin empire.
 She also invented art and traded with the Portuguese then.
 The Iyoba Idia mask is one of the most known masks worldwide.

 Madam Efunroye Tinubu